SINTEF/dlite/README.md

     - [pymongo][pymongo], optional, (used for mongodb storage plugin)

 #### Build dependencies
-  - [cmake][9], required for building
+  - [cmake][9], required for building - note that cmake isntalled from pypi does not always work.
-  - hdf5 development libraries, optional (needed by HDF5 storage plugin)
+  - hdf5 development libraries, needed by HDF5 storage plugin.
-  - librdf development libraries, optional (needed by librdf storage plugin)
-  - Python 3 development libraries, optional (needed by Python bindings)
+  - Python 3 development libraries, needed by Python bindings.
-  - NumPy development libraries, optional (needed by Python bindings)
+  - NumPy development libraries, needed by Python bindings.
-  - [SWIG v3][10], optional (needed by building Python bindings)
+  - [SWIG][10] needed by building Python bindings.
+  - [Doxygen][11] used for documentation generation.
-  - [Doxygen][11], optional, used for documentation generation
+  - [Graphviz][graphviz] used for documentation generation.
-  - [valgrind][12], optional, used for memory checking (Linux only)
+  - [valgrind][12], optional, used for memory checking (Linux only).
-  - [cppcheck][13], optional, used for static code analysis
+  - [cppcheck][13], optional, used for static code analysis.
-  - [mongomock][mongomock], optional, used for testing mongodb storage plugin
+  - [mongomock][mongomock], optional, used for testing mongodb storage plugin.
+  - librdf development libraries, optional, needed by librdf storage plugin.

 Compiling
 ---------